shakhscode/DataCleaningAndExploration-with-SQL-HotelBookings-dataset/README.md

 ## Step 3: [Checking and changing data types](ChangeDataTypes.sql)
 From the csv file, pandas extracted column data types as 'int64', 'float64' and 'objects'.
 But in SQL, data types are identified as
 'integer', 'float' or 'double precision'.
-Although the [function I created](CreateDatabaseAndImportData.ipynb) can fix change 'int64' to 'integer', 'float64' to 'double precision' but all other data types (like string, date_time, boolean) were identified as 'Objects' by pandas and were changed to 'varchar' when the table was created.
+Although the [function I created](CreateDatabaseAndImportData.ipynb) can fix to change 'int64' to 'integer', 'float64' to 'double precision' but all other data types (like string, date_time, boolean) were identified as 'Objects' by pandas and were changed to 'varchar' when the table was created.

 So now, its time to check the columns (there are total 5 columns with wrong data types) to correct the respective data types if required.